kinson2/datasets-for-stat-courses/README.md

 # datasets-for-stat-courses
-This is a collection of datasets that are shareable, public, and useful for courses in the Statistics Department.
+This is a collection of datasets that are shareable, public, and useful for data-driven courses

 ## Clean Data (little cleaning and wrangling needed)